Dong Yi (TV series): Childhood

-Set during the reign of King Sukjong in the Joseon dynasty, the series is based on real-life historical figure Choe Suk-bin.
+Set during the reign of King Sukjong in the Joseon period, the series is based on real-life historical figure Choe Suk-bin.

 Dong-yi's father and brother are members of the Sword Fraternity, which is wrongfully accused of murdering noblemen.
-She hides her identity and enters the palace as a servant for the Bureau of Music, determined to reveal her family's innocence and find the true orchestrators of the noblemen's deaths.
+The King orders their execution and while attempting to flee were killed by the soldiers.
+Dong-yi hides her identity and enters the palace as a servant for the Bureau of Music, determined to reveal her family's innocence and find the true orchestrators of the noblemen's deaths.

 As a court lady inspector

 Dong-yi rises from the humble position of a servant to a court lady inspector through her shrewd investigative skills and relentless drive for justice.

 The court is split between the Westerners faction (backed by the Queen Dowager and Queen Min) and the Southerners faction (backed by the King's favored concubine, Jang Ok-jeong).
 Unaware of his true identity, Dong-yi befriends the King and becomes his trusted confidante.

 Originally, Dong-yi admires Ok-jeong on the basis that both are clever, ambitious women from the common classes.
 However, she is horrified to realize that Jang Ok-jeong and her brother, Jang Hee-jae, are poisoning the Queen Dowager for refusing to acknowledge Ok-jeong as a royal concubine.
 They also frame the innocent Queen Min for the Queen Dowager's death with false proof.

 Queen Min is stripped of her title and exiled to the countryside.
-Jang Ok-jeong takes her place as the Queen, and her son, Yi Yun, is declared Crown Prince.
-The Southerners are more powerful than ever.
 Dong-yi vows to find the evidence that proves the Deposed Queen's innocence and bring her back into the palace.
 While investigating the Royal Treasury, Dong-yi discovers proof that Jang Hee-jae bribed officials and apothecaries to frame Queen Min.
-Before she can bring this evidence to the King, Dong-yi is gravely injured by Jang Hee-jae's assassins.
+Before she can bring this evidence to the King, Dong-yi is gravely injured by Jang Hee-jae's assassins and goes missing.

-She hides in a distant province as she recuperates her health.
+Jang Ok-jeong takes her place as Queen, and her son, Yi Yun, is declared Crown Prince.
+The Southerners are more powerful than ever.
+Meanwhile, Dong-yi is hiding in a distant province as she recuperates her health.
 There, she discovers that Jang Hee-jae is involved in a conspiracy with the Qing envoys: in exchange for the Emperor's approval of Crown Prince Yun, Hee-jae will give them military records of the Joseon border.

 Dong-yi escapes Hee-jae and returns to the capital with proof that he planned to expose matters of state interest to a foreign government.
 The King is overjoyed to see her again, and he realizes that he is in love with her.